-- 6.4.4.9 For cylinders without the use filled of the shipboard equipment installation of pressure (ship's compressors, etc.) gauges is not obligatory.
-However, in any case the pressure control in any cylinder shall be possible. - 6.4.4.10 The cylinders shall be equipped with blow-down and drainage devices, if required. - 6.4.4.11 Spaces for storage of the cylinder containing explosive gases shall have an access from the weather deck.
+6.4.4.9 For cylinders filled without the use of the shipboard equipment gauges (ship's compressors, etc.) installation of pressure is not obligatory.
+However, in any case the pressure control in any cylinder shall be possible.

+6.4.4.10 The cylinders shall be equipped with blow-down and drainage devices, if required.

+6.4.4.11 Spaces for storage of the cylinder containing explosive gases shall have an access from the weather deck.